Past Meets Present: Creating Historical Analogy with Large Language Models: Historical Analogy Generation

 \subsection{Human Evaluation Metrics}

-Due to the lack of quantitative criteria for evaluating analogies, this paper uses a ranking approach for manual assessment.
-Specifically, for $\mathcal{E}_I$, we employ three annotators from the history department to rank the $\mathcal{E}_H$ output from different methods according to the quality of the analogies, using a scale from 1 to n, with higher scores indicating better analogy quality.
-We also calculate the frequency with which each method is ranked as the best to assess the quality of the analogies.
+Due to the lack of quantitative criteria for evaluating historical analogies, this paper uses a ranking approach for manual assessment.
+For $\mathcal{E}_I$, we employ three annotators from the history department to rank the $\mathcal{E}_H$ output from different methods according to the quality of the analogies, using a scale from 1 to n, with higher scores indicating better analogy quality.
+The frequency of each method being ranked best is also calculated to assess the quality of the analogies.
 Further details on the human evaluation process are provided in Appendix~\ref{appendix:Crowd-sourcing}.